Categories

 Amazing People Work in Philly Too

 The people in all of these pics work or have worked for ACCT Philly.
 I look at their smiles and see pure souls, big hearts, extreme dedication, and a deep love for animals.
 Animal welfare is hard and heartbreaking.
-The things they see on a daily basis are likely worse than your job (I know they’re worse than mine).
-Many people in this line of work suffer from compassion fatigue and depression at some point because it’s so difficult.
-I respect them all and feel so bad that I questioned their intentions when I was misinformed.
+In fact, the things they see on a daily basis are very difficult.
+Many people in this line of work suffer from compassion fatigue and depression at some point because it’s so draining.
+I respect them all.

 Don’t Like the Problem?
 Be the Solution.

-Open intake shelters are desperately in need of help, not judgement.
-I know you don’t like animals getting euthanized, but guess what – I don’t like it either.
-That’s why I’m doing something about it.
+Undoubtedly, open intake shelters are desperately in need of help, not judgement.
+I know you don’t like the idea of euthanizing animals, but guess what – I don’t like it either.
+The people who actually have to do it also don’t like it.

-There are plenty of other rescue organizations where I could foster.
-I choose to help ACCT because I know they need it.
+Obviously, there are plenty of rescues that need fosters, and I foster for a number of them.
+When I choose to help an ACCT cat, I know they really need it.
 When I foster, I’m saving that animal, plus the next animal coming in that needs the kennel I just emptied.

 It matters, makes a difference, and helps us reach our goal of #SaveThemAll.